Event-based Moving Object Detection and Tracking: Related Work

 \section{Related Work}

 Over the years, several researchers have considered the problem of event-based clustering and tracking.
-Litzenberger \etal \cite{litzenberger2006embedded} implemented, on an embedded system, a tracking of clusters, by following circular event regions, simulating the mean-shift method.
+Litzenberger \etal \cite{litzenberger2006embedded} implemented, on an embedded system a tracking of clusters following circular event regions.
 Pikatkowska \etal \cite{pikatkowska2012spatiotemporal} used a Gaussian mixture model approach to track the motion of people.
-Linares \etal\cite{linares2015usb3} proposed an FPGA solution for noise removal and object tracking, where clusters are initialized by predefined positions.
-Mishra \etal\cite{mishra2017saccade} assigned events to ``spike groups'', which are clusters of events in space-time, and Lagorce \etal \cite{lagorce2015asynchronous} used different kernels to model features and group them for object tracking.
+Linares \etal\cite{linares2015usb3} proposed an FPGA solution for noise removal and object tracking, with clusters initialized by predefined positions.
+Mishra \etal\cite{mishra2017saccade} assigned events to ``spike groups'', which are clusters of events in space-time, Lagorce \etal \cite{lagorce2015asynchronous} computed different features and grouped them for object tracking, and Barranco \etal \cite{barranco2018real} demonstrated a real-time mean-shift clustering algorithm.

-A number of works have developed event-based feature trackers.
-For example, Zhu \etal\cite{zihao2017event} used a soft probabilistic data association approach, Tedaldi \etal\cite{tedaldi2016feature} designed features for the combined event and image data from DAVIS sensors.
-Based on feature tracking, a number of visual odometry and SLAM (simultaneous localization and mapping) approaches have been proposed.
+A number of works have developed event-based feature trackers (e.g. \cite{zihao2017event}) and optical flow estimators (\cite{barranco2014contour,barranco2015bio}).
+Based on either tracking events or features, a number of visual odometry and SLAM (simultaneous localization and mapping) approaches have been proposed.
 First, simplified 3D motion and scene models were considered.
 For example, Censi \etal\cite{censi2013low} used a known map of markers, Gallego \etal\cite{gallego2016event} considered known sets of poses and depth maps, and Kim \etal and Reinbacher \etal\cite{kim2014simultaneous,reinbacher2017real} only considered rotation.
 Other approaches fused events with IMU data \cite{zihao2017event}.
 The first event-based solution for unrestricted 3D motion was presented by Kim \etal\cite{kim2016real}.
 Finally, a SLAM approach that combines events with images and IMU for high speed motion was recently introduced by Vidal \etal in \cite{vidal2018ultimate}.